 Participants will receive CE credit for lectures at which they were present a minimum of 80% of the presentation-Partial credit is not awarded for partial attendance.
 A listing of the California Scopes and A+ sessions will be available at the Education Booth.

-The SNMMI 2017 Annual Meeting has been approved by the Commission on Accreditation of Medical Physics Education Programs, Inc. (CAMPEP) for 33.00 MPCEC hours.
+The SNMMI 2017 Annual Meeting has applied to CAMPEP (Commission on Accreditation of Medical Physics Education Programs, Inc.) for approval of 33.00 MPCEC hours.
 Please visit the Education Desk for final program update information.
 To receive CE credit, participants must complete the online evaluation available after the program.

 The Society of Nuclear Medicine and Molecular Imaging (SNMMI) is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.

 Approved sessions are identified in the program book as CPE, with the amount of credit and Universal Activity Numbers (UAN) assigned to the activity.
 Session UAN start with 0210-0000-17-200-L04-P and end with 0210-0000-17-424-L04-P. Topic designations and descriptions are: L01=Disease State Management/Drug Therapy; L03=Law (related to pharmacy practice); L04=General Pharmacy Topics; L05=Patient Safety.
 Sessions within this activity have been designated as knowledge-based and application-based CPE for Pharmacists.
 Total available credit for pharmacists is 33 hours or 3.3 CEUs.

 As per ACPE guidelines, attendance records will be uploaded to CPE Monitor within 60 days after the activity.
 The Evaluation must be completed by July 14, 2017 in order to receive CE Credit.